Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch05_Relationships_with_triangles.md

 In a triangle $\triangle ABC$, if the points $D$ and $E$ lie on different sides of the triangle, $\overline{DE} \parallel \overline{AB}$, and $DE = \frac{AB}{2}$, then $\overline{DE}$ is a midsegment of $\triangle ABC$.

-## Perpendicular bisectors of a triangle (Mediatrices de un triángulo)
+## Perpendicular bisectors in triangles (Mediatrices de un triángulo)
 [Ch05_S02](https://www.ck12.org/reader/reader-index.html#section/2932948/5.2/9549314)

 (Punto equidistante a otros puntos)